Was a family member or loved one wrongfully killed? Our Dallas wrongful death lawyers are here to help.

 Unfortunately in wrongful death cases, insurance companies often resort to underhanded tactics such as causing unnecessary delays, giving unfair ultimatums, lying to victims, or simply denying liability and forcing you to take them to court.
 Having an attorney can help you to level the playing field and increase the likelihood of a fair out-of-court settlement.

 Montgomery Law is a Dallas-based personal injury and wrongful death law firm devoted to representing victims of negligence, including families just like yours.
-With years of experience, we know how to get results.
-We are highly-skilled in negotiating with insurance companies, and when necessary, aggressively litigating cases at trial to help our clients achieve justice.
+With years of experience, our top-rated attorneys know how to get results.
+We’re highly-skilled when it comes to negotiating with insurance companies, and when necessary, aggressively litigating cases at trial to help our clients achieve results.